 How to apply

-Complete the Application for a Licence to Hunt Deer form which is available from the National Parks and Wildlife Service.
-If you do not intend to shoot on your own land, you must also supply written evidence of permission from the landowner allowing you to hunt on his/ her lands that hold deer.
-You will also have to supply the folio number of the lands.
-Folio numbers can be obtained from the Land Registry Service of the Property Registration Authority.
+You should complete the Application for a Licence to Hunt Deer form which is available from the National Parks and Wildlife Service.
+If you do not intend to shoot on your own land, you must also supply written evidence of permission from the landowners allowing you to hunt on their lands.
+You will also have to supply the folio number of the lands, which you can get from the Land Registry Service of the Property Registration Authority.

 Applications are only considered on receipt of a fully completed application form and, if granted, are valid for the hunting season in a particular year.
 The application form is issued to existing licence holders each April.

 Your application will be examined by the National Parks and Wildlife Service, together with the landowner's permission.
-If you were issued with a deer hunting licence in the previous year, details of the deer you shot (bag returns) are sought on the application form for each applicant.
-Conservation rangers throughout the country employed by National Parks and Wildlife Service ensure that hunters have appropriate deer hunting licences.
+If you were issued with a deer hunting licence in the previous year, details of the deer you shot (bag returns) must be entered on the application form.
+Conservation rangers employed by National Parks and Wildlife Service ensure that hunters have appropriate deer hunting licences.
 Rangers also examine new licence applications.